-Side effects are commonly mild and usually involve fever, headache, dizziness or pain, swelling and redness at the injection site.
-Injection site reactions generally resolve within 2-3 days.
+Side effects are commonly mild and usually involve pain, swelling and redness at the injection site.
 Serious side effects are extremely rare.

-More information about side effects is available in the Consumer Medical Information for the vaccine, available from www.health.nsw.gov.au/schoolvaccination.
+You can read more information about side effects in the Consumer Medical Information for the vaccine available from www.health.nsw.gov.au/schoolvaccination